Sonar: Intercept sonar

-This is a sonar designed to detect and locate the transmissions from hostile active sonars.
+This is a sonar designed to detect and locate transmissions from hostile active sonars.
 An example of this is the Type 2082 fitted on the British s.

 Civilian applications

 Fisheries

 Fishing is an important industry that is seeing growing demand, but world catch tonnage is falling as a result of serious resource problems.
 The industry faces a future of continuing worldwide consolidation until a point of sustainability can be reached.
-However, the consolidation of the fishing fleets are driving increased demands for sophisticated fish finding electronics such as sensors, sounders and sonars.
+However, the consolidation of the fishing fleets is driving increased demand for sophisticated fish-finding electronics such as sensors, sounders and sonars.
 Historically, fishermen have used many different techniques to find and harvest fish.
 However, acoustic technology has been one of the most important driving forces behind the development of the modern commercial fisheries.

 Sound waves travel differently through fish than through water because a fish's air-filled swim bladder has a different density than seawater.
 This density difference allows the detection of schools of fish by using reflected sound.
 Acoustic technology is especially well suited for underwater applications since sound travels farther and faster underwater than in air.
 Today, commercial fishing vessels rely almost completely on acoustic sonar and sounders to detect fish.
 Fishermen also use active sonar and echo sounder technology to determine water depth, bottom contour, and bottom composition.